cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_DEFAULT_DOMAIN            The default domain will be automatically appended to repository names when given without a domain.
 CVMFS_FALLBACK_PROXY            List of HTTP proxies similar to ``CVMFS_HTTP_PROXY``.
 The fallback proxies are added to the end of the normal proxies, and disable DIRECT connections.
 CVMFS_FOLLOW_REDIRECTS          When set to *yes*, follow up to 4 HTTP redirects in requests.
-CVMFS_HOST_RESET_AFTER          See ``CVMFS_PROXY_RESET_AFTER``.
+CVMFS_HIDE_MAGIC_XATTRS         If set to *yes* the client will not expose CernVM-FS specific extended attributes CVMFS_HOST_RESET_AFTER          See ``CVMFS_PROXY_RESET_AFTER``.
 CVMFS_HTTP_PROXY                Chain of HTTP proxy groups used by CernVM-FS.
 Necessary.
 Set to ``DIRECT`` if you don't use proxies.
-CVMFS_EXTERNAL_HTTP_PROXY       Chain of HTTP proxy groups to be used when CernVM-FS is accessing external data CVMFS_EXTERNAL_FALLBACK_PROXY   List of HTTP proxies similar to ``CVMFS_EXTERNAL_HTTP_PROXY``.
+CVMFS_EXTERNAL_TIMEOUT          Timeout in seconds for HTTP requests to an external-data server with a proxy server CVMFS_EXTERNAL_TIMEOUT_DIRECT   Timeout in seconds for HTTP requests to an external-data server without a proxy server CVMFS_EXTERNAL_HTTP_PROXY       Chain of HTTP proxy groups to be used when CernVM-FS is accessing external data CVMFS_EXTERNAL_FALLBACK_PROXY   List of HTTP proxies similar to ``CVMFS_EXTERNAL_HTTP_PROXY``.
 The fallback proxies are added to the end of the normal proxies, and disable DIRECT connections.
+CVMFS_EXTERNAL_URL              Semicolon-separated chain of webservers serving external data chunks.
 CVMFS_IGNORE_SIGNATURE          When set to *yes*, don't verify CernVM-FS file catalog signatures.
 CVMFS_INITIAL_GENERATION        Initial inode generation.
 Used for testing.
+CVMFS_IPFAMILY_PREFER           Which IP protocol to prefer when connecting to proxies.
+Can be either 4 or 6.
 CVMFS_KCACHE_TIMEOUT            Timeout for path names and file attributes in the kernel file system buffers.
 CVMFS_KEYS_DIR                  Directory containing \*.pub files used as repository signing keys.
 If set, this parameter has precedence over ``CVMFS_PUBLIC_KEY``.
 CVMFS_LOW_SPEED_LIMIT           Minimum transfer rate a server or proxy must provide.